CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md

 ---
 Cumulus Linux provides *virtual* *routing and forwarding* (VRF) to allow for the presence of multiple independent routing tables working simultaneously on the same router or switch.
 This permits multiple network paths without the need for multiple switches.
 Think of this feature as VLAN for layer 3, but unlike VLANs, there is no field in the IP header carrying it.
 Other implementations call this feature *VRF-Lite*.

 The primary use cases for VRF in a data center are similar to VLANs at layer 2: using common physical infrastructure to carry multiple isolated traffic streams for multi-tenant environments, where these streams are allowed to cross over only at configured boundary points, typically firewalls or IDS.
 You can also use it to burst traffic from private clouds to enterprise networks where the burst point is at layer 3.
-Or you can use it in an OpenStack deployment.

 VRF is fully supported in the Linux kernel, so it has the following characteristics: